abingham/ackward/docs/sphinx/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ackward: A C++ interface to Python's standard library
+Ackward: A C++ interface to Python's standard library
 =====================================================

-ackward provides a C++ interface to some of the standard Python modules.
+Ackward provides a C++ interface to some of the standard Python modules.
 This was initially started to make Python's ``logging`` module more accessible from C++ programs which embed Python.
 It could (and should) be expanded to include any modules which might be useful from